kinluek/serverless-controlled-batch-processing/README.md

 Another scenario might be that each task group fetches data from a different website, each website will have their own capacity to handle requests, and you may end up DDoSing some websites that can't handle your throughput.

-There are a number of ways this can be solved, here are a few of them:
+There are a number of ways that you can limit the number of concurrent processes for each task group, here are a few:
- 1. Let the rate limit be hit, make a note of it in some data store and handle the task later
+ - Let the rate limit be hit, make a note of it in some data store and handle the task later
     - This we will need as part of any solution, as there is still a chance tasks will fail even with controlled concurrency.
- 2. Use distributed counters and locks for each task group, to make sure none of them can go over the limit.
+ - In a distributed system you could try implement distributed atomic counters and locks to keep track of the number of tasks you are processing.
-    - The problem here is that distributed locks and counters add complexity and are not easily achieved.
-    - Also, Lambdas would still have to pull the task off the queue to find out whether they are at the limit, and therefore using up resources.
+    - The problem here is that this would be extremely difficult to implement, the atomic counting could be achieved, but with the locking part on top, I'm not sure about that.
- 3. Don't use Lambda, process all your tasks through one server, where mutex locks and atomic counters are much easier to implement.
+ - Don't use a distributed system, process all your tasks through one server, where mutex locks and atomic counters are much easier to implement.
-    - Here we would have scalability issues, as we can only scale vertically so far.
+    - here we would have scalability issues.
- 4. Partition your tasks based on rate/concurrency limits and send them to different consumers that have that use the same amount of concurrency.
-    - Here you have to manage more infrastructure.
-    - although this will stop the tasks going over their concurrency limit, task groups still have to share processing power with other groups on the same partition, meaning they still don't get the full amount of concurrency they can handle.
- 5. MY EXPERIMENTAL SOLUTION: use a separate SQS queue and Lambda function for each task group.
-    - Here there is even more infracture to manage, but with the right setup, this can be easily managed (in theory).
+ - Same as above, but have the tasks partitioned based on task group ID, so that we can scale the system out horizontally.

+In all the ways described above, you may be able to stop the task groups from being processed over their rate limit, but you can't guarantee that they will be processed at their maximum throughput.
+This is because the tasks are sharing resources (queues and consumers).

+For task groups to be processed with constant throughput, they would each need their own queue and consumer.
+Here the concurrency can be set on the consumer rather than using counters to track how many tasks of the same group are being processed at once.
+If all the tasks coming in are from the same group, then you know that they will be processed at the rate set by the concurrency of the platform.

+In a non-serverless world, this may be very expensive to implement if you have thousands of task groups, as you would have to pay for the running costs for each queue and consumer.
+In the serverless world, it would cost you next to nothing, 1 million tasks being sent through 1 AWS SQS queue and consumed by 1 AWS Lambda function, would cost you the same as the 1 million tasks going through 1000 SQS queues each with their own Lambda consumer.
+Lambda also allows you to easily configure the concurrency limit for each function.

 ## My Experimental Solution - (WIP)

-Use a separate queue and Lambda function for each task group, that are created through triggers and events when new process configurations are register.
+So as you can probably tell from above, my solution is to have a separate task pipeline made up of an SQS queue and Lambda handler function for each task group.

-This way each set of tasks can be processed at their maximum through put consistently, without being blocked by tasks from other groups in the queue.
+The problem here is that you now have to manage potentially 1000s of task pipelines, and this could get out of hand really quickly.

+What I'm going to attempt in this project, is set up an event driven system where these pipelines are automatically created, updated and removed etc when I add, update or remove a task config object from a DynamoDB table.

+I also want to be able to update my consumer code in one place and then for it to update all my active consumers.
+The consumers should all be running the same code but with different concurrency settings.

 Here's what we'll need:
  - S3 bucket to hold the source code that Lambda functions will be created from.